 6. The Netherlands

-We care about your interests and want to make sure your study abroad experience is filled with embracing the local culture, giving you the greatest learning opportunities in- and outside of the classroom, and creating life-changing experience abroad.
-We're glad we could share these top six study abroad cities for architecture buffs with you.
-Check out other best places to study abroad.
+We care about your interests and want to make sure your study abroad experience is filled with embracing the local culture, giving you the greatest learning opportunities in- and outside of the classroom.
+Check out other best places to study abroad based on your interests, lifestyle, or hobbies.